khoeyland/github-first/README.md

-This is some text in the READM-file
+This is some text in the READM-file.

+This is some more text.